kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

   1. Add a new enum to the container resource policy's `mode` field with the value `RecommendationOnly`.
 This enum allows users to indicate that the container-level recommendation should be calculated by the recommender, while the updater and admission controller ignore it.
 For example, the updater will not evict the pod based on this container-level recommendation.
 The primary purpose of this enum is to give users finer control compared to the `Auto` mode, which instructs VPA to calculate the container-level recommendation and manage the corresponding resource stanza.
 The AEP includes example VPA objects and behaviors in the [Examples](#examples) section.

   2. Add a new `spec.resourcePolicy.podPolicies` stanza.
-This stanza is user-modifiable and allows setting constraints for pod-level recommendations:
+This stanza allows setting constraints for pod-level recommendations:

     - `mode`: This new field is similar to the one that already exists at the container level, with two possible values: `Off` and `Auto`.
 It indicates whether the autoscaler is enabled at the pod level.
 The default is `Off`, so the autoscaler does not compute recommendations at the pod level, and the updater and admission controller ignore the pod-level `resources` stanza.